Rhea County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• Temporary Permit: You may have been issued a temporary driving permit at the time of your arrest.
-This permit is valid until your ALR hearing or until the suspension officially begins, whichever comes first.
+• Temporary Permit: You may be issued a temporary driving permit valid until the ALR hearing or the start of the suspension period, whichever comes first.

 If You Refused Testing

-• Implied Consent Law in Tennessee: Tennessee has an implied consent law, meaning that by driving on Tennessee roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
-Refusal to do so carries significant penalties.
+Tennessee has an "implied consent" law.
+This means that by driving on Tennessee roads, you have implicitly consented to submit to chemical testing (breath, blood, or urine) if lawfully arrested for DUI.
+Refusing to submit to testing carries significant penalties.

 The ALR/Administrative Hearing